wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

     Edit the script `copy_file_to_incoming.py` to address the errors, using one of the following methods:
     - From the command line: use the `nano` or `vim` text editor to edit the script
     - Using WinSCP: start a new connection using File Protocol `SCP` and the same credentials as your SSH client.
-Navigate to the directory `exercise-materials/data-ingest-exercises` and edit `copy_file_to_incoming.py` using the built-in text editor
+Navigate into the directory `wis2box-data/data-ingest-exercises` and edit `copy_file_to_incoming.py` using the built-in text editor

     Ensure that you: